n-jaisabai/vending-machine/README.md

 * Backend is made with **FastAPI**.

-> I never used these programming languages before.

 ## Run application with docker
 1) Make sure docker and docker-compose is configured in your machine.